simonajmiller/simonajmiller.github.io/index.md

 &nbsp;

 I am passionate about teaching and mentoring undergraduate scientists.
 My mentoring philosophy centers on providing consistent, individually-tailored intra- and extra-curricular guidance and creating strong, community-based support structures.
-My skills and outlook from extensive experience with one-on-one mentorship, advocacy for increased representation, and leadership in community-building projects.
+My skills and outlook stem from extensive experience with one-on-one mentorship, advocacy for increased representation, and leadership in community-building projects.
 You can read more about my mentoring philosophy [here](/mentoring/2025/04/10/example.html) and relevant experience [here](/teaching-mentoring-outreach/).

 &nbsp;